Professional Certificate in Mediation and Dispute Resolution

 How do I start my own mediation practice after completing this program?

-How does this program prepare graduates for TMCA Credentialing?
+How does this program prepare participants for TMCA Credentialing?

-Students will also engage in participatory activities such as role-plays and mediation simulations, gaining practical experience.
-Additionally, the program ensures trainees are familiar with the TMCA’s Standards of Practice, Code of Ethics, and Grievance Process, all of which are an integral part of holding a TMCA Credential.
+Students will also engage in participatory activities, such as role-plays and mediation simulations, to gain practical experience.
+Additionally, the program ensures that trainees are familiar with the TMCA’s Standards of Practice, Code of Ethics, and Grievance Process, all of which are integral to holding a TMCA Credential.

 Is a credential necessary to practice mediation in Texas?

 No, a credential is not required to practice mediation in Texas.
-However, obtaining a credential from the Texas Mediator Credentialing Association (TMCA) offers significant benefits.
-It reflects a mediator’s commitment to professional standards and ethical practice, enhances credibility, and may be preferred by clients, courts, and organizations seeking qualified mediators.
+However, obtaining a credential from the Texas Mediator Credentialing Association (TMCA) offers significant advantages.
+It demonstrates a mediator’s commitment to professional standards and ethical practice, enhances credibility, and is often valued by clients, courts, and organizations seeking qualified mediators.
+Out of an estimated 2,300 mediators practicing in Texas, only about 400 currently hold a TMCA credential.
+Earning this distinction sets you apart as a highly qualified, recognized professional in the field.
 In addition, TMCA Credentialing provides access to a professional network and resources that support ongoing development and adherence to best practices in mediation.

 What are the time commitments and requirements for this certificate?